irakan/my-learning-journey/README.md

         There are two types:

         - Type 1: Bare Metal Hypervisor (Native Hypervisor)
            -  What?
-It directly communicates with hardware, making it efficient and secure without a middleman OS.
+It directly communicates with hardware, making it efficient and secure without a middleman OS.It can allocate more resources to virtual machines than your server actually has.
+For instance, with 128GB of RAM and eight VMs, you can assign 24GB to each, totaling 192GB.
+However, VMs use only the necessary RAM for their tasks, not the full allocated amount.
             -  Who?
 Used by enterprises and data centers (e.g., Amazon, Google) for running multiple OS on one machine.
             -  When to Use: Large data centers or server farms for maximum performance and direct hardware access.
             - Example: VMware ESXi, Microsoft Hyper-V.